koenrane/KR-new-site/content/welcome-to-the-pond.md

 Many folks see the first <span class="dropcap" data-first-letter="D">d</span>ropcap and think of [`gwern.net`](https://gwern.net).
 While I appreciate `gwern`'s site, I didn't actively consult it for design - though it did inspire the dropcaps and hover previews for internal links.

 The serif font is the open-source [EB Garamond](https://github.com/georgd/EB-Garamond), inspired by e.g. the beautiful Garamond of [`ReadTheSequences.com`](https://readthesequences.com).
-However, most of this website's design was by my own taste and mind, themselves shaped by my favorite media over the years.
+However, most of this website's design was by my own taste.

 ![The frontmatter of my AI alignment PhD.](https://assets.turntrout.com/static/images/posts/6ddc0291a1961469101cbd7d8516c7ffa43d6b6711dc7c36.avif)
 Figure: Design comes naturally to me.
 I've loved SMALLCAPS and Garamond fonts for a long time, as seen in [my alignment PhD](/alignment-phd).

 _The Pond_ makes me feel graceful and grateful and proud.
-It's my home, in a way - I've worked hard towards perfection.
+It's my home.
+I've worked hard towards perfection.
 I'll write a post about the technical abilities of the site, of my quality assurance measures, and of my CI pipeline.
 I have so much hope and so many plans for this website!

 I hope this site encourages me to write more.
 I miss writing and sharing.
 I miss [feeling proud and grateful to be part of a community](/lightness-and-unease#forwards).
 This website will probably not turn into a community _per se_, because I don't plan to enable comments.
 But I still hope that when I write, and you read, and you [write _back_ with your thoughts](mailto:alex@turntrout.com) - I hope we can bond and exchange ideas all the same.